Wavelet Networks: Scale-Translation Equivariant Learning From Raw Time-Series: Equivariance properties of common time-frequency transforms

-In other words, a dilation of $s_{0}$ in the input domain produces an \textit{equivalent dilation} in the wavelet domain on both components $(u,s)$, up to a multiplicative factor $\sqrt{s_{0}}$.
-Following the same procedure, it can be shown that:
+In other words, a dilation $s_0$ in the input domain produces an \textit{equivalent} dilation in the wavelet domain on both components $(t,s)$, multiplied by a factor $\sqrt{s_{0}}$.
+That is, the wavelet transform is translation equivariant.

+\textbf{Simultaneous input translation and scaling.} Following the same procedure, we can show the behavior of the wavelet transform to simultaneous translations and dilations of the input:

+We observe that the Wavelet transform is the only time-frequency transform that respects equivariance with equivalent group representations in the input and output domain.